Deployments

 Deploy of repositories and artifacts

-When configuring a deployment action, Buddy lets you decide if you want to upload only repository files, or repository files with artifacts and files processed by previous build actions.
-In order to upload all files, choose Pipeline Filesystem as the source: Choosing a filesystem sourceChoosing a filesystem source
+When configuring a deployment action, most actions let you decide if you want to upload only repository files, or repository files with artifacts and files processed by previous build actions.
+In order to upload all files, select Pipeline Filesystem as the source:

 Deploy of configuration files

-There are some types of files that should not be stored in the repository, but still need to be deployed (eg. database configs).
-In this case, you can upload them to the pipeline filesystem.
-They will be marked as static files and deployed to the server with the rest of the files.
-Configuration files deploymentConfiguration files deployment
+There are some types of files that should not be stored in the repository, but still need to be deployed – for example database configs.
+In this case, you can upload them manually to the pipeline filesystem in the Filesystem tab of the pipeline.
+They will be marked as static files and deployed to the server with the rest of the files:

 Deploy only changed files

-In day-to-day development, uploading changes to the server on every push is a common practice.
-The faster the deploy, the more time can be spent on coding.
-In Buddy, deployment actions are based on changesets.
+In Buddy, most deployment actions are based on changesets.
 This means only the files from the current revision are deployed, which drastically reduces the time of upload.
 This refers to both repository and filesystem deployments.

-A changeset contains differences between previous and current revisions (versions) in the repository.
+A changeset contains the differences between previous and current revisions (versions) of files in the repository.

 Deploy from scratch

-If you want to deploy all files instead of changed files only, check Upload everything from scratch when running a new execution: Pipeline execution settingsPipeline execution settings
+If you want to deploy all files instead of changed files only, check the 'Ignore current revision & upload everything from scratch' flag when running the pipeline:

-If you always want to deploy the whole repository, check Always deploy files from scratch in the pipeline settings.
+If you want to deploy the whole repository on every run, check 'Force deploy from scratch' flag in the pipeline settings.

 Deploy to the specified revision